 Early Action: Non-binding early application, generally due by November 1 with decision notification in mid-December.
 Students admitted under this application can make applications to other colleges under the regular decision plan.
-Colleges that subscribe to this policy include Boston College, University of Chicago, Georgetown, MIT, Stanford and Yale.
 Note that schools have specific policies (Restrictive Early Action) about whether or not a student can make more than one early action application.